Shared Parental Leave

 Notes:

-- The new SPL scheme, which applies to parents of babies born on or after 1 April 2025, will replace the previous 2013-Shared Parental Leave (2013-SPL) scheme, and parents of other children born before 1 April 2025 may be eligible for the 2013-SPL scheme.
+1. The SPL scheme replaces the previous 2013-Shared Parental Leave (2013-SPL) scheme.
 Please refer to https://www.profamilyleave.msf.gov.sg/schemes/2013-shared-parental-leave for further details on the 2013-SPL scheme.

-- Parents of children with an Estimated Date of Delivery (EDD) that is on or after 1 April 2025, but were born before 1 April 2025, will also be eligible for the new SPL scheme.
+2. Parents of children with an Estimated Date of Delivery (EDD) that is on or after 1 April 2025, but were born before 1 April 2025, will also be eligible for the new SPL scheme.

 Eligibility criteria: